m-chael

 What Remains

-It’s easier to inventory what would ruin a good life than to define one.
-It’s easier to catalog failure modes than to articulate success.
-It’s easier to know what we’d refuse than what we’d accept.
+It’s easier to define what would ruin a good life than to define one.
+It’s easier to explain failure modes than to communicate success.
+It’s easier to know what we would refuse than what we would accept.
 We know the walls before we know the room.
-Some might say the obvious explanation is that we’re broken.
-Negativity
+The obvious explanation is that we’re broken.
+Succumbing to

 Keep reading